 5. Click “Activate” and voila!

-What are some of your favourite WordPress plugins?
+What are your favourite WordPress plugins?